 can be only associated to one measurement gap pattern.
 Requirements for concurrent measurement gaps apply provided that each frequency layer is only associated with one concurrent measurement gap.
 There can be one or more frequency layers associated with each concurrent measurement gap.
-Furthermore, if the UE is not capable of concurrentMeasGapEUTRA-r17[2], all E-UTRAN measurement objects are expected to be associated with a single concurrent gap pattern.
+Furthermore, if the UE is not capable of concurrentMeasGapEUTRA-r17[2], all E-UTRAN measurement objects shall be associated with a single concurrent gap pattern for the requirement to apply.

 When UE supports concurrent measurement gap patterns, each measurement gap pattern supported by the UE is listed in Table 9.1.2-1 based on the applicability specified in table 9.1.2-3.